sachdevakaran/RN-assignment/README.md

 After the infrastructure is created, then Run the "Deploy Application" workflow in the similar way.
 This will create everything, which is required for the application to work.
 Once this is done, please paste the ALB DNS in yor browser, it will show the "Hello World" Prompt to you.

-If you have any question, please feel free to ask them.
+If you have any question, please feel free to ask.